Registered Manager: Julie Greaves - Acting Home Manager

 OverallRead overall summary

-This visit took place on 14 July 2015 and was carried out by one inspector and an expert by experience.
-An expert by experience is a person who has personal experience of having used a similar service or who has cared for someone who has used this type of care service.
+This inspection took place on 31 October 2017 and was unannounced.
+The inspection team was formed of one inspector and an Expert by Experience.
+An Expert by Experience is a person who has personal experience of using or caring for someone who uses this type of service.

 To view the latest inspection report compiled by the CQC please click here »